 Ph.D., University of North Carolina

-Likewise, Kakaliouras has corollary interests in contemporary science studies and material culture studies within anthropology.
-Her most recent publications address the ways in which the physical anthropological subdiscipline of bioarchaeology has responded to the demands and legislative successes of the reburial movement.
-Her current research investigates the material, policy, and scientific reverberations of cultural encounters between anthropometrists and Native American people during the first half of the 20th century.
+Likewise, Kakaliouras has corollary interests in contemporary and historical science studies and material culture studies within anthropology.
+Her most recent publications address the ways in which the physical anthropological subdiscipline of bioarchaeology has responded to the demands and legislative successes of the repatriation movement.
+Her current research investigates how the “Indian” (Native American) was constructed in physical/biological anthropology in the 20th century.